DanielReinagel/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe accessibility on the web to someone new to programming?
+    When making a webpage, you must consider it's usability to visually-impaired and even blind audiences.
+If you aren't adding alt tags to images and aren't allowing the user to change the font size, the webpage is much less accessible or readable by visually-impaired or blind audiences.
+Focus on giving the user what they need to understand the webpage even if they can't see it.
 2. Talk about 3 different things you can do to ensure your website is accessible.
+    You can add alt tags to images so that a blind person can know what it shows.
+You can have text scale so that the user can change the font size if they need bigger font.
+You can make sure that all of your html is in order and that you are using proper symantec HTML so that a screen reader gives the information in the way that the page is intended to be read.
 3. How would you explain the concept of a variable to someone new to programming?
+    A variable is a piece of data that can be used or changed indefinitely.
 4. What is the purpose of using functions in code?
+    Some actions you may want to do take more than one line to do so, but you have a reason to do it many times.
+If that is the case, it makes the most sense to make a reusable function and call it every time you want to do the action.
+Additionally, if you named your function well, it makes your code more readable.
-5. How do you access a key inside of an object inside of an array?
+5. How do you access a key inside of an object inside of an array? array[index].key

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.